rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

    destination data center.
--	On the night of the migration, shortly before the maintenance window is due to start, we run a final audit, place all devices under alert suppression, and make any required changes to Rackspace manages IP addresses.
+-	On the night of the migration, shortly before the maintenance window is due to start, we run a final audit, place all devices under alert suppression, and make any required changes to Rackspace-managed IP addresses.
 If you requested us to shut down your devices in a specific order, we do this just before the maintenance window officially opens.
 -	At the start of the maintenance window, Rackspace runs an automated script